Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/README.md

 - Write basic automation scripts for GitHub Actions.
 - Read basic automation scripts for GitLab CI/CD.
 - Name and roughly explain the necessary steps to host GitLab Runners yourself.
-- How to use `Boost.Test` to write simple tests for C++ toy codes.
+- Write simple tests for C++ toy codes with `Boost.Test`.
-- What general concepts of test frameworks such as fixtures or decorators are.
+- Know about general concepts of test frameworks such as fixtures and decorators.
-- How tests can be called from CMake via CTest.
+- Use CTest to call tests from CMake.
-- How unit and integration tests look like for preCICE as an example of a real simulation software.
+- Know about common challenges of unit and integration tests in real simulation software through preCICE as an example.
-- How `Boost.Test`, CMake, and GitHub Actions work together for preCICE as an example of a real simulation software.
+- Explain how `Boost.Test`, CMake, and GitHub Actions can work together.

 | Duration | Content |
 | --- | --- |